baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Contracts: the contracts that the employees have, with the number of days that have to be worked, the weekly hours and the shift.
 - Employees: each employee can be a manager or not.
 - Shifts: minimum starting hour and maximum ending hour of each shift.
+- Demand: the higher the value, the greater the need for employees for each shift (date and hour).
+- Employee holidays: the days in which an employee is on holiday and therefore can not work.
+- Store holidays: the days in which the store is closed and therefore nobody works.
+- Employee downtime: the days in which an employee can not work due an illness.

 - Parameters:

   - Ending hour: the hour the work center closes.